Who The Hell Invented Lube?

 If you’ve ended up here, chances are, you’re a fan of lube.

-Personal lubricant is one of the smartest purchases a sexually active person can make, but who then hell came up with it?
+Personal lubricant is one of the smartest purchases a sexually active person can make, but who the hell came up with it?
 Who woke up one day and decided, “you know what, the next time I have sex, I’m going to put something on my bits – something smooth and gooey.”

 I mean, someone woke up and decided to squeeze milk out of a cow to see what happens, right?
 It can be weird to think about, but this is how things get discovered in our world!

 Lube is still not being widely discussed in society and many people can get uncomfortable when the subject is brought up.
-However, if more people knew where lube came from, how long it’s existed, and the different kinds of lube humans have used throughout history, could people feel more comfortable talking about it?
+However, if more people knew where lube came from, how long it’s existed, and the different kinds of lube humans have used throughout history, would people feel more comfortable talking about it?

-To investigate this theory, and answer my own selfish questions about lube, I’ve decided to channel my inner Doctor Who and travel back in time to find out what genius decided to put goop on their penis (or inside their vagina) and why.
+To investigate this theory, and answer my own selfish questions about lube, I’ve decided to channel my inner Doctor Who and travel back in time to find out what genius decided to put goop on their penis or inside their vagina and why.

 The invention